Oswald Teichmüller: World War II

 On 18 July 1939, Teichmüller was drafted into the Wehrmacht.
 He was originally intended to do only eight weeks' training but World War II broke out before the eight weeks were up so he remained in the army and took part in Operation Weserübung in April 1940.
 Afterwards, he was recalled to Berlin where he became involved in cryptographic work along with other mathematicians such as Ernst Witt, Georg Aumann, Alexander Aigner and Wolfgang Franz in the Cipher Department of the High Command of the Wehrmacht.

 In 1941, Bieberbach requested that Teichmüller be released from his military duties in order to continue teaching at the University of Berlin.
 This request was granted and he was able to teach at the university from 1942 to early 1943.
 After the German defeat at Stalingrad in February 1943, however, Teichmüller left his position in Berlin and volunteered for combat on the Eastern Front, entering a unit which became involved in the Battle of Kursk.
 In the beginning of August, he received furlough when his unit reached Kharkiv.
 His unit was surrounded by Soviet troops and largely wiped out by late August, but in early September he attempted to rejoin them.
-He is reported to have reached somewhere east of the Dnieper but west of Kharkiv (most likely Poltava), where he was killed in action on 11 September 1943.
+He is reported to have reached somewhere east of the Dnieper but west of Kharkiv (most likely Poltava), where he disappeared in unknown circumstances on 11 September 1943.